angular-bbs/api-bbs/docs/api.md

 1. Login link on the home page
 1. Click "Github" to be re-directed to Github login screen
 1. Authorize the app for scope of "public_repo"

+### Local Account after github Authentication

+After first time login with github account, the MVC controller will ask the user to create a local account without password.

+**Access token will be addded to user's claim after local account is created.** This way, the client does not have to request access token from github every time it needs to access github api.

 # Github API

 After authorized with github: